tembo-io/website/landing/src/content/blog/2024-03-08-tembo-cli/index.md

 ## Dive Deeper

+Tembo CLI allows you to easily access the full power of Postgres with its associated ecosystem seamlessly across local and cloud deployments using a single configuration file and simple CLI commands.
+Best of all, it's free to get started.

-Please refer to the [Tembo CLI Getting Started](https://tembo.io/docs/tembo-cloud/Tembo-CLI/Getting_Started) guide for setting up Tembo CLI on your machine.
-Continue reading to find examples for how you can use the Tembo CLI to power the data in your application.
+For more information, please refer to our [Tembo CLI Getting Started](https://tembo.io/docs/tembo-cloud/Tembo-CLI/Getting_Started) guide to learn how to set up Tembo CLI on your machine.